-- The functional requirements are usually defined through a number of use cases. - Use cases may be complex and need to be defined precisely. - We consider the following notations for this purpose - For structural aspects: Collaboration diagrams - For the dynamic behavior: - Activity diagrams (formalization: Petri nets)
+- The functional requirements are usually defined through a number of use cases.

+- Use cases may be complex and need to be defined precisely.

+- We consider the following notations for this purpose

+- For structural aspects:

+- UML Component diagrams

+- UML Collaboration diagrams

+- For the dynamic behavior:

+- dynamic collaboration diagrams a variant of UML Activity or State diagrams (formalization: Petri nets)

-Sequence diagrams (only for simple cases)
+- Sequence diagrams (only for simple cases)